 As well as the 30kg set, there are various other maximum weight options from TNP in the same range.

-IronMaster's kits can be a bit pricey but the price does includes a stand and with the full set, not only are able to pump each dumbbell up to a substantial 34kg, you can then add a 74kg add-on kit, if you're a monster.
+IronMaster's kits can be a bit pricey, but the price does include a stand too.
+With the full set, you not only can pump each dumbbell up to a substantial 34kg, but you can also then add a 74kg add-on kit if you're a monster.
 That actually represents great value when you consider the cost of a similar rack set-up.